 Hornibrook keeps poise in QB spotlight for No. 5 Wisconsin

-MADISON, Wis. — As the middle child in his family, Alex Hornibrook grew up with a lot of commotion in the house.
+MADISON, Wis.
+(AP) As the middle child in his family, Alex Hornibrook grew up with a lot of commotion in the house.

 It was great practice for blocking out the noise that comes with being the quarterback for an undefeated team with playoff aspirations.